emmagreszes/Travel-App-Summer-2020/README.md

 **Pages**
-> Below is a list of the pages that will be featured on this App
+> Below is a list of the pages that will be featured on this app
 - Home: login page
 - Explore: implements google maps API with location pins.
 Discover interesting travel spots that members have added
 - My Locations: log each city that you have visited and add each interesting site